LoginRadius/python-sdk/README.md

 You can download the latest version from PyPI

 - Unzip/untar the files.
-- Browse to the directory that you extracted the files to.
+- Browse to the directory you extracted the files to.
 - Run ```python setup.py install``` to install the LoginRadius module.

 ### Requests library